-Additionally, with regard to the stated below new standards, amended/revised standards and new interpretations that have been issued but not yet in force for annual periods beginning on 1 January 2021, the management has judged that they are unlikely to have a potential impact resulting in changes in the accounting policies and the consolidated financial statements of the Group:
+Additionally, with regard to the stated below new standards, amended/revised standards and new interpretations that have been issued but not yet in force for annual periods beginning on 1 January 2022, the management has judged that they are unlikely to have a potential impact resulting in changes in the accounting policies and the consolidated financial statements of the Group:

-- IFRS 17 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2023 endorsed by EC).
+- IFRS 17 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2023, endorsed by EC).
 This is an entirely new accounting standard on all types of insurance contracts, including some guarantees and financial instruments, and includes rules and principles on recognition and measurement, presentation and disclosure.
 The standard will supersede the effective standard up to date related to insurance contracts IFRS 4.
-It establishes an entirely new overall model for insurance contracts' accounting, covering all relevant accounting and reporting aspects. - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
-These amendments address the accounting treatment of the sale or contribution of assets between an investor and its associates or joint ventures.
-They confirm that the accounting treatment depends on whether the assets sold or contributed constitute in substance a business as defined in IFRS 3.
-If these assets as an aggregate do not meet the definition of a business, then the investor shall recognise gain or loss only to the extent of other unrelated investor's interests in the associate or joint venture.
+It establishes an entirely new overall model for insurance contracts' accounting, covering all relevant accounting and reporting aspects. - Improvements to IFRS 17 Insurance Contracts (in force for annual periods beginning on or after 1 January 2023, not endorsed by EC).
+The amendments are related to the Initial Application of IFRS 17 and IFRS 9 Comparative Information.
+They provide a transitional provision regarding the comparative information on financial assets upon initial application of IFRS 17 in order to reduce accounting mismatches between financial assets and liabilities under insurance contracts in the comparative information upon initial application of IFRS 17 and IFRS 9.
+The application of the changes is optional and only applies to the presentation of comparative information upon initial application of IFRS 17.